Day 1 You'll See:

 Bayfront Park and Marina

-Start your morning out at Sarasota's Bayfront Park and Marina, the perfect spot to exercise, sightsee, wildlife watch, or enjoy a breakfast or brunch picnic.
+Start your morning out at Sarasota's Bayfront Park and Marina, the perfect spot to exercise, sightsee, wildlife watching, or enjoy a breakfast or brunch picnic.
 Bayfront Park is conveniently located right next to the Ringling Bridge and Marina Jacks, in a nice central location.
 Enjoy the promenade, fountains, statue, tiki bar/eateries, and most of all, those phenomenal views all throughout the park.

 St. Armand's Circle

 Next stop: SHOPPING.
 St. Armand's Circle is a premier shopping and dining district dedicated to/inspired by Ringling himself.
 Sitting between the Sarasota Bay and the Gulf of Mexico, this 'continental marketplace provides history, ambiance, and lush green spaces.
-You will find almost anything you are looking for among the several local and nationally recognized shops here, in fact, St. Armand's Circle has been distinguished as one of the 3 high-end shopping districts in the United States that produces its own shopping magazine (successfully).
+You will find almost anything you are looking for among the several local and nationally recognized shops here, in fact, St. Armand's Circle has been distinguished as one of the 3 high-end shopping districts in the United States that produce its own shopping magazine (successfully).

-After some shopping and eating your group will have time to explore the entire barrier island of Lido Key, their best option for fun outside of St. Armand's Circle being the Lido Key Beach itself.
+After some shopping and eating your group will have time to explore the entire barrier island of Lido Key, their best option for fun outside of St. Armand's Circle is the Lido Key Beach itself.
 Take an afternoon to soak up some sun, splash in the surf, and settle down in the sand!